User guide

 (...)

-Language flag image: Zenphoto 1.3.2 will introduce a "visual" language selection feature.
+Zenphoto 1.3.2 has introduced a "visual" language selection feature.
 For this an 24 x 16 px image named flag.png must be placed within your locale folder:

 de_DE/flag.png